 C-SCRM is the process of identifying, assessing, and mitigating the cybersecurity risks that information and operational technologies pose to a supply chain.
 Integrating information security with supply chain management, C-SCRM can help you enhance business continuity, supply chain visibility, and cybersecurity compliance.

-We have compiled a list of best practices in cyber supply chain risk management that you can adopt as part of your C-SCRM to protect your supply chain.
-To develop your own C-SCRM, you can refer to NIST Special Publication SP 800-161r1 and NIST Key Practices in Cyber SCRM.
+We’ve compiled a list here of best practices in cyber supply chain risk management that you can adopt as part of your C-SCRM strategy to protect your supply chain.
+To develop your own C-SCRM program, you can refer to NIST Special Publication SP 800-161r1 and NIST Key Practices in Cyber SCRM.

 1. Conduct a supply chain risk assessment